Portrait Photography Courses

 - How to create a simple set for portrait shoots

-- Long exposure for portraiture
+- Long exposures and multiple exposures for portraiture

 The Power of the Matt-Black Studio Box